- Add information about your business: your website and/or app.

 - Account login data

-Under the CPRA, Californians have the right to limit what sensitive data you collect, how it's used, and how it's shared.
+Under the CPRA amendment, Californians have the right to limit what sensitive data you collect, how it's used, and how it's shared.

 Your business should not retain data for any longer than reasonably necessary to fulfill a disclosed purpose.
 So, bear this in mind when you're considering how long you will retain personal information.